 "One of America's great scientists."
 U.S. World War II poster circa 1943

 Alongside all of Carver's greatest achievements he encountered many hardships.
 Orphaned from his enslaved parents as a toddler, Carver was raised by Susan & Moses Carter who encouraged his intellectual pursuits.
-He was not allowed to attend school in his hometown because he was Black, so had to relocate and attended many schools including viewing a black man killed by white men, firsthand.
+He was not allowed to attend school in his hometown because he was Black, so had to relocate and attended many schools.
 He was rejected by Highland College in Kansas for his race, so he homesteaded a 17 acre piece of land on his own, eventually going to Iowa State to study botany.
 A talented painter of plants, George explored and fell in love with nature instead of working the fields because he was a "sickly" child.

 George Washington Carver (front row, center) poses with fellow faculty of Tuskegee Institute in this c.
 1902 photograph taken by Frances Benjamin Johnston.